 - WordPress Theme Development etc.

-If you know exactly what you wish to do with coding in the future, One Month is an excellent choice for you.
-You can learn everything you need to know to get started with Python, Ruby, or Web Development in just one place.
+If you know exactly what you wish to do with coding in the future, One Month is a great platform to start.
+You can learn everything you need to know to get started with Python, Ruby, or web development in one place.